Key Takeaways:

 Admission requirements for biology degree online programs vary.
 For bachelor’s degree programs, you will need a high school diploma, satisfactory performance in high school classes, and the completion of a high school biology course at minimum.

 Some programs provide high school GPA expectations, admitting only students with GPAs of 3.00 or better.
 In some cases, GPA requirements are more flexible.
-Also, additional science classes may be required, such as high school chemistry, physics, and an AP biology or advanced biology course.
+Also, additional science classes, such as high school chemistry, physics, and an AP biology or advanced biology course, may be required.

 Master’s in biology online programs require more stringent admission criteria.
 Most programs require an earned bachelor’s in biology from an accredited college or university.
 Top-tier programs require GPAs of at least 3.0 or better.
 However, some programs will accept students with lower undergraduate GPAs.